Can you believe the Disney World theme parks have officially reopened?

 Increased Sanitation Efforts

-On top of guests using hand-sanitizer before many attractions, Team Members also wipe down the seats, and even hand out 3D goggles themselves so multiple guests aren’t handling them.
+On top of guests using hand-sanitizer before many attractions, Team Members also wipe down the seats and even hand out 3D goggles themselves so multiple guests aren’t handling them.

-After a guest receives a temperature check at one of the resorts, they receive a wristband to show that they have already been screened for the day.
+In Universal Orlando, after a guest receives a temperature check at one of the resorts, they receive a wristband to show that they have already been screened for the day.
 Instead of re-checking guests over and over again, Team Members will let these guests skip another round of screenings.

 Changes in the Mobile Order System